Build your first embedded data product now. Talk to our product experts for a guided demo or get your hands dirty with a free 10-day trial.

 Unlike the main aspect of their product, the pricing for the embedded analytics part is not transparent.
 If you want to find out how much it costs to embed a dashboard you built in Tableau, you have to reach out for a custom pricing quote.

 If you do just a few minutes of research, you’ll figure out that just getting in touch with sales is easier than finding the answer on your own.
-You’re going to need a Tableau Creator license to get started, and each creator in your team needs one for themselves.
+You’re going to need one Creator license to get started, and each creator in your team needs one for themselves.

-So, that’s $75 per license for your dev team.
+So, that’s $115 per user month billed annually for your dev team.
 Also, you need to pay for every person who accesses your dashboards.
-On top of that, you’re going to need a core Tableau Server or Tableau Cloud license, depending on whether you want to deploy the dashboard on a local server first before pushing it to the cloud.
+On top of that, you’re going to need a core Tableau Server with advanced management or Tableau Cloud license, depending on whether you want to deploy the dashboard on a local server first before pushing it to the cloud.

-Depending on the level of access, each user will need one of three licences: Creator, Explorer or Viewer, priced at $75, $42 and $15, respectively.
+Depending on the level of access, each user will need one of three licenses: Creator, Explorer, or Viewer.
+That’s the standard Creator Explorer and Viewer model.

 Account for the analytics capabilities your end-users should have and then purchase the right license for that functionality.
 For example, if you have 100 end-users who should be able to explore your Tableau dashboards, you’re going to spend $4,200 per month on embedded analytics.